Fine-tuning can Help Detect Pretraining Data from Large Language Models: Experimental Detail

 \subsection{Dataset split}

 We report the performance of detection methods on WikiMIA and ArXivTection datasets across various large language models.
-To construct the fine-tuning dataset, we randomly split 30\% of the dataset using a seed of 42 and select all non-members from this subset.
+In our experiments, we first randomly sample 30\% of the dataset, and then select all non-members from this subset to construct the fine-tuning dataset.
 The remaining 70\% of the dataset is used for testing.
 The detailed information of the constructed dataset is shown in Table~\ref{data_split}.